Curbside Voting

 Overview

 Curbside voting is offered at each Election Day polling place and early voting site.
 Signs should be in place to direct voters to the curbside voting location.
-Curbside voters must sign an affidavit affirming that they are unable to enter the voting place to cast their ballot.
-A curbside voter has the same rights to assistance as any other voter.
+Curbside voters must sign an affidavit affirming that because of age or physical disability they are unable to enter the voting place without physical assistance to cast their ballot.
+A curbside voter has the same rights to voting assistance at voting sites as any other voter.

 Information on the particulars of curbside voting at a specific polling place or early voting site can be obtained from the site’s respective county board of elections.
 Voting a mail-in absentee ballot from home is another option.
 For more information on how to request, fill out and submit an absentee ballot by mail, visit the Vote By Mail page.